AsimIkram1/AsimIkram1.github.io/_pages/cv.md

 ======
 * ## Research Associate
   * **National Center for Cyber Security**
-  * **March 2020 - Present**
+  * **March 2020 - July 2021**
-  * Research and development on mobile device forensics
+  * Designed and implemented code architecture
-  * Implemented asynhronous server side code using socket.io
+  * Wrote asynchronous server side code using socket.io
-  * Performed analysis on the extracted artifacts
+  * Performed analysis on the extracted data and added interactive plots to show the analysis
-  * Wrote automated test cases for the tool (using UI Vision RPA)
+  * Wrote automated test cases (using UI Vision RPA)
-  * Code integration, deployment, and documentation were also under my responsibility
+  * Set up code integration and deployment.
+Wrote an installer package (.deb) for Linux based systems using debconf.
+Implemented a method that would only allow the code to run only when a provided USB flashdrive was inserted into the system.
-  * Coordinated tasks between team members
+  * Coordinated tasks between group members using JIRA and set up integrations to the repository for easier task tracking, management and time-saving.
+  * Conducted technical interviews and helped new members get on-board with the project

 * ## Research Assistant
   * **National Center for Cyber Security**
   * **March 2019 - March 2020**
   * Research and development on mobile device forensics
-  * Implemented a tool for the extraction of forensic artifacts (contacts, SMS, application data, etc.) from an Android smartphone
+  * Wrote code to get a physical copy (iso) of an Android device
-  * Implemented major parts of the back-end code using Python and Flask
-  * Implemented the front-end/user interface using Javascript and Jquery along with HTML and CSS
-  * Used REST APIs for communication between the back-end and front-end code and ORM for communication with the database
+  * Wrote backend code to extract and parse data from an extracted image.
+Each part could work standalone and could easily be called using REST API calls
+  * Used ORM to communicate to data stored in databased
+  * Wrote front-end code to display extracted data

 *  ## Software Design Engineer
   * **XFlow Research Inc**
   * **July 2018 - March 2019**
-  * **Virtual BNG**: Succesfully implemented and tested parts of the PPPoE and LCP protocols.
-Tested the protocols using the rp-pppoe client
+  * **Virtual BNG**: Studied and implemented the PPPOE and LCP protocols.
+Also tested the protocols using the rp-pppoe client.
+Both versions of the code were written such that they could be easily extended.
-  * **Virtual BRAS**: Implemented a central command line interface to handle multiple virtual machines.
-Testing of the interface was also under my responsibility.
-The project was funded by Ignite Technology Fund, one of the most prestigious funding organizations in Pakistan
+  * **Virtual BRAS**: Implemented a central command line interface to manage virtual machines.
+Wrote a deployment script to automatically install the tool on the required system.
+Helped the testing team by running the provided unit test cases as well as reporting and fixing bugs.

-*  ## Teaching Assistant - Cyber Security
-  * **National University of Computer and Emerging Sciences, Islamabad**
-  * **August 2017 - December 2017**
-  * My responsibilities included assisting in labs and assignments

-*  ## Teaching Assistant - Concurrent and Distributed Systems
-  * **National University of Computer and Emerging Sciences, Islamabad**
-  * **January 2017 - June 2017**
-  * My responsibilities included assisting in labs, quizzes, assignment, and the course project

 Projects
 ======